 - Cal.
 Penal Code § 26840.

 - Cal.
 Penal Code §§ 31625, 31640, 31645.
-If an applicant fails the objective test on the first attempt, he or she must be offered additional instructional materials by the instructor.
+If an applicant fails the objective test on the first attempt, they must be offered additional instructional materials by the instructor.
 Cal.
 Penal Code § 31645(b).
 The applicant may not retake the written test until 24 hours have elapsed after the first attempt.
 Id.
-If the applicant desires to take a written test a second time, he or she will be given a different version of the test by the same instructor who administered the first test.
+If the applicant desires to take a written test a second time, they will be given a different version of the test by the same instructor who administered the first test.
 Id.
-All tests must be taken from the same instructor, except upon permission by the department, which will be granted only for good cause shown.
+All tests must be taken from the same instructor, except upon permission by the Department of Justice for good cause.
 Id.

 - Cal.
 Penal Code § 31640(a).
 The instructor certification requirements are available at Cal.
 Penal Code §§ 16370 and 31635.